MichaszJ/starcoffee/index.md

 I am currently working as a Flight Dynamics Analyst with Calian Advanced Technologies at the Canadian Space Agency.
 Previously I was a Python developer at [Formify](https://www.formify.ca/).
 I studied Aerospace Engineering at Toronto Metropolitan University.
 I'm interested in programming, spacecraft, simulation, and GN&C.

-Feel free to reach out on [Twitter](https://twitter.com/astra_kawa) or [LinkedIn](https://www.linkedin.com/in/michal-jagodzinski-6860201aa/), I'm always happy to chat about my work!
+Feel free to reach out on [Twitter](https://twitter.com/aerokawa), I'm always happy to chat about my work!

 ## Ongoing Projects